Miyagi Japan Travel Guide

 Sample regional delicacies beyond Sendai.

-Sendai is the starting point for further Japanese adventures, featuring diverse experiences with each visit.
+Sendai serves as a gateway to further Japanese adventures, featuring diverse experiences with each visit.